“Don’t tell me the sky’s the limit when there are footprints on the moon.” – Paul Brandt

 Last Quarter – As the moon disappears from view, think about how successful you have been.
 If you were unsuccessful in your goal, what changes need to be made for next month?
 If you achieved your goal, you can move forward with confidence.
 Reflect on what you have achieved and the things that you put in place to ensure that success.
 This will set you up perfectly for the next lunar cycle, and your next goal.
 Your new goal will start to formulate as the next new Moon comes around.

-I challenge you to set a new goal in time for the next new moon** and allow nature to guide you towards a better version of yourself.
+I challenge you to set a new goal, a #MoonGoal in time for the next new moon and allow nature to guide you towards a better version of yourself.

 You can monitor the Moon phases with this beautiful, award-winning app.